Escaping the Verifier: Learning to Reason via Demonstrations: Conclusion Future Work

 \section{Conclusion \& Future Work}

-We introduced RARO (Relativistic Adversarial Reasoning Optimization), a novel approach to training reasoning LLMs using only expert demonstrations, thereby bypassing the need for task-specific verifiers or expensive preference annotations.
+We introduce RARO (Relativistic Adversarial Reasoning Optimization), a novel approach to training reasoning LLMs using only expert demonstrations, thereby bypassing the need for task-specific verifiers or expensive preference annotations.
 By formulating the problem as Inverse Reinforcement Learning and incorporating a relativistic critic setup, we obtain a principled and stable adversarial training algorithm that yields strong reasoning capabilities.

-Our experiments demonstrate the effectiveness of RARO: (i) on the controlled Countdown task, it not only outperforms verifier-free baselines but also nearly matches the performance of RLVR; (ii) on the general math domain, it exhibits similar desirable scalability trends to RLVR while outperforming baselines without verification; and (iii) on the open-ended Poetry Writing task, it successfully elicits emerging specialized reasoning capabilities and significantly surpasses all baselines.
-Together, these findings suggest that RARO is a promising and practical approach for training reasoning models without reliance on explicit verifiers.
+Our experiments demonstrate the effectiveness of RARO in multiple setups.
+On the controlled Countdown task, it not only outperforms verifier-free baselines but also nearly matches the performance of RLVR.
+In the general math domain, it exhibits similar scalability trends to RLVR while outperforming baselines without verification.
+Lastly, on the open-ended Poetry Writing task, it successfully elicits specialized reasoning capabilities and significantly surpasses all baselines.
+Together, these findings suggest that RARO is a promising and practical approach for training reasoning models without relying on explicit verifiers.

-Future work includes: (i) extending the framework to more generalized adversarial setups that stabilize training across diverse domains; (ii) improving sample efficiency; (iii) scaling the method to larger, state-of-the-art model sizes; and (iv) developing an alternative critic setup that enables better reward interpretability.
+Future work includes extending the framework to more generalized adversarial setups that stabilize training across diverse domains, improving sample efficiency, scaling the method to larger, state-of-the-art model sizes, and developing an alternative critic setup that enables better reward interpretability.
 See Appendix \ref{sec:future_work} for more details.